 Simple English definitions for legal terms

-Read a random definition: Department of the Interior
+Read a random definition: record notice

 A testimonium clause is a part of a legal document, like a will, that says when and by whom the document was signed.
 It usually starts with the words "In witness whereof."
 This helps to prove that the document is authentic and was signed by the right person.